Libro de las grandezas de la espada

 Libro de las grandezas de la espada (lit.
 Book of the Greatness of the Sword) is a 16th-century Spanish treatise on fencing written by Don Luis Pacheco de Narváez, who is considered one of the founding fathers of Spanish fencing (destreza) and the disciple of Jerónimo Sánchez de Carranza.

 About the treatise

 The treatise dedicates numerous pages to the differentiation between two forms of fencing (destrezas), destreza verdadera ('true fencing') and destreza vulgar ('vulgar or common fencing').

-It must be noted that the treatise was not officially translated into English.
+The treatise was not officially translated into English.
 The treatise consists of five chapters and starts with the title page which states:

 "Book of the Greatness of the Sword, in which many secrets which the Commander Jerónimo de Carranza composed, are declared.
 One may study the book without a maestro (teacher).
 Dedicated to Don Philip III King of Spain, and of the greater part of the world, our lord."

 The treatise was published in Madrid, Spain, on June 17, 1599.
 The preface includes text on official taxation, a dedication to the king and the king's appeal.